At the Grape Harvest Festival in central Chile, a peasant couple crushes grapes underfoot to celebrate the wonder of Chilean wine.

 In northern Chile's Fiesta de la Tirana, the sunrays shine on the colorful costumes, instruments and masks of dancers performing the carnivalesque dance of diablada.

-Easter Island’s Tapati Festival is playful and magical, while at the Cuasimodo festival in central Chile a priest brings the Holy Communion to the sick, escorted by bandana-wearing horsemen.
+Easter Island's Tapati Festival is playful and magical, while at the Quasimodo festival in central Chile a priest brings the Holy Communion to the sick, escorted by bandana-wearing horsemen.

 On the island of Chiloé, people hold mingas, gathering in working groupa to celebrate a neighbor building a house or moving in, while elsewhere in the country, mingas are held for harvests of corn, cherries and grape cider.